9/594 ~ WILLIAM ROBERT STANLEY

 World War II

 New Zealand’s contribution to the Allied Divisions of the British Army in North Africa was an Infantry Brigade, the beginnings of which were raised in Oct 1939.
 The First of three Echelons of men numbering around 6,500 in each, departed in January 1940, followed by the 2nd Echelon in May and the 3rd Echelon in late August 1940.
 Bill Stanley had registered as all males over 19 years of age were required to do, however at 49 years and 5 months old in Jan 1940, he was not likely to be selected for overseas service.
 Bill volunteered for Home Service (the Home Guard) and was required to undergo a Medical Board.
 He gave his address at this time as No.3 Tasman Street, Mt Cook, the suburb directly below the present day Wellington Museum and Carillon, the site of the former Mt Cook Prison.
-An old Wellington map of the area defines No.3 Tasman Street being part of the Salvation Army’s Peoples Palace complex that was positioned directly across the road from the Mt.
+An old Wellington map of the area defines No.3 Tasman Street being part of the Salvation Army’s Peoples Palace complex which was positioned directly across the road from the Mt.
 Cook Police Station.
-Given his enlistment occupation was “Cook” it might be assumed he was employed as a cook in either the Salvation Army or Police Barracks kitchen?
-The Barracks in fact were the former Mt Cook Prison closed in 1900 but re-opened in 1913 to accommodate the Special Police recruited to deal with the 1913 Strike in Wellington.
+Given his enlistment occupation was “Cook”, it might be assumed he was employed as a cook in either the Salvation Army or Police Barracks kitchen?
+The Barracks in fact was the former Mt Cook Prison closed in 1900 but re-opened in 1913 to accommodate the Special Police recruited to deal with the 1913 Strike in Wellington.
 In the 1930s during the Great Depression, the former prison was used to accommodate the homeless.
 Given his brushes with the law I would pick he was more likely to have been cooking for the Salvation Army facilities which would also offer accommodation.
 Bill may even have been taken in by the Salvos by way of assisting him with his drinking, whilst also offering him work and board.

 National Service Emergency Regulations were invoked from June 1940.
 Difficulties filling the 2nd and 3rd Echelon with volunteers necessitated that the 31 May Defence Act and the Emergency Regulations Amendment Act, be amended to require all men between 19 and 45 years to register for military service if/when called up by ballot.
 Prior to this eligible men who volunteered for service were able to submit a preference for service, e.g. to serve in the Navy, Army or Air Force.